 Top 5 can only meet me during evenings and weekends for interviews because he's still in high school.
-If you've heard of Top 5, better known as "Shirt Off Shawty," it's likely because of Drake's Instagram shout out to the 17 year old’s video from 2014.
+If you've heard of Top 5, better known as "Shirt Off Shawty," it's likely because of Drake's Instagram shout out to the 17 year old's video from 2014.
 On his own Instagram, the Vaughan Road Academy student can be seen shirtless posing next to celebrities.
-"Drake's my favourite artist, we're gonna make a song soon-time," he says.
+"Drake's my favorite artist, we're gonna make a song soon-time," he says.

 In person, Top 5 is charming with an infectious smile and an ability to speak mostly in quotables.
 On what inspires his music, he casually responds "100 million dollars."
-Born and raised in Jungle, a neighbourhood in Toronto’s Lawrence Heights, Top 5 is one of few artists conceptualizing a demographic untapped before in Canadian hip-hop and across the diaspora.
+Born and raised in Jungle, a neighborhood in Toronto's Lawrence Heights, Top 5 is one of few artists conceptualizing a demographic untapped before in Canadian hip-hop and across the diaspora.
 He's a carefree rapper, but aside from that he's a child to immigrant Somali parents, black, and Muslim.
-He's a 3 package minority, and like others like him, there's nothing minimal about it.
+He's a three-package minority, and like others like him, there's nothing minimal about it.

-More than 50 percent of Toronto's residents are foreign-born.
+More than 50 percent of Toronto's residents are foreign born.
 Among them Somali Canadians are the largest African immigrant population in the city.
 With that demographic comes a large demand for a unique musical appetite.
 A blend of Somali slang and geographical allusions are heating up the city with a new sound.

-He didn’t take any of it serious when he started out.
-"My mom was foaming when she found out," says Top 5 of his parents discovery of their son's rap career.
+He didn't take any of it seriously when he started out.
+"My mom was foaming when she found out," says Top 5 of his parents' discovery of their son's rap career.
 A great deal of Top 5's charm lies in his bold ability to be carefree.
-Musically, he’s inspired by the tri-state drill movement in the US, and boasts that aside from his production’s influence, no one in the city sounds like him.
+Musically, he's inspired by the tri-state drill movement in the US, and boasts that aside from his production's influence, no one in the city sounds like him.
 His voice is deeper and more refined in his latest track, which premiered on OVO Sound Radio.
-In weather temperatures near zero degrees, Top 5 is jubilantly dancing atop a yellow Lamborghini in his "Shirt Off On Any Block" video—a remix to 2 Milly's “Milly Rock.”
-His approach: “I just have fun with it.”
+In weather temperatures near zero degrees, Top 5 is jubilantly dancing atop a yellow Lamborghini in his "Shirt Off On Any Block" video—a remix to 2 Milly's "Milly Rock."
+His approach: "I just have fun with it."

 He opens a Snapchat of his friend singing to an unfinished version of "Finesse and Kawal."
 He then tells the driver to connect his phone to the aux cord and plays the track off his phone.
 The chorus is reminiscent of Arabic metrical rhymes as Huey's voice crescendos over the opening verse and chorus: "I finesse, kawal, finesse, kawal"—Apac's whispering adlibs float behind heavy bass and piano instrumentation.
 Kawal is a verb and its direct translation in Somali means "to make crazy"—as Toronto slang it means to play someone.

-While Apac hasn’t received any shout outs from Drake or from OVO Sound, he’s confident of his music and team.
-His label, All of the Above, consists of himself, Huey, and friend Reemz who’s featured on “Hit or Sum.”
-"They're my brothers through thick and thin you know," Apac says "once I get put on my whole teams' put on."
-He’s well aware that that the city’s hip-hop scene is embellishing.
+While Apac hasn't received any shout outs from Drake or from OVO Sound, he's confident of his music and team.
+His label, All of the Above, consists of himself, Huey, and friend Reemz who's featured on "Hit or Sum."
+"They're my brothers through thick and thin you know," Apac says "once I get put on my whole team's put on."
+He's well aware that that the city's hip-hop scene is growing.
 "There's a wave and we're just trying to get on top of it."

-In a Parkdale coffee shop, Layla Hendryx is carrying a large tote with a tiny 5-week old Pomeranian mixed Chihuahua puppy named Jama Jumpman.
+In a Parkdale coffee shop, Layla Hendryx is carrying a large tote with a tiny five-week-old Pomeranian mixed Chihuahua puppy named Jama Jumpman.
 Originally from Ottawa, Hendryx moved to Toronto two years ago to live with her father, stepmom, and siblings.
 Currently living on her own and pursuing music full time, the 20 year old has released three EPs within a little over a year.
-“I’ve worked really hard,” she says and that she has.
-Having moved from Canada’s capital to Toronto’s concrete jungle not knowing anyone, Hendryx has managed to pick up some buzz.
+"I've worked really hard," she says, and that she has.
+Having moved from Canada's capital to Toronto's concrete jungle not knowing anyone, Hendryx has managed to pick up some buzz.
 Her interest in rap peaked sometime in high school.
-“I remember I tried to say it as a joke to my friends, hey I kind of want to be a rapper, and it was a joke.”
+"I remember I tried to say it as a joke to my friends, hey I kind of want to be a rapper, and it was a joke."
 Reminiscing on her teen desires to rap, she says her friends lack of support threw her off.
-“I would have started earlier but I was worried what people were going to think.”
-The Somali-Canadian rapper persona doesn’t entirely satisfy Hendryx.
+"I would have started earlier but I was worried what people were going to think."
+The Somali-Canadian rapper persona doesn't entirely satisfy Hendryx.
 While she doesn't deny her ethnicity and blended upbringing, she can't help but notice when blogs are referring to her as the Somali-Canadian rapper.
-"I'll see a guy that’s mixed everything and they won’t say his background."
+"I'll see a guy that's mixed everything and they won't say his background."

-She has an alluring adlib; “Oh Cocaina”—as well as a femme essence over trap beats that her male counterparts obviously lack.
+She has an alluring adlib—"Oh Cocaina"—as well as a femme essence over trap beats that her male counterparts obviously lack.
 She sings, her voice soaring in her choruses.
 Lyrically she strays into many places: friendship, relationships, family, and being up next.
-“A lot of the times I would talk through someone else’s experience.
-I have a bunch of friends, I live through them in a way.”
+"A lot of the times I would talk through someone else's experience.
+I have a bunch of friends, I live through them in a way."